-Jessica L. McDonald - Member of Audit Committee, Member of Human Resources Committee
+Jessica L. McDonald - Member of Human Resources Committee, Member of Indigenous Peoples, Safety & Operations Committee

-Jessica McDonald has served as Chair of the Board for Canada Post since 2017.
-She also served as President and CEO of Canada Post on an interim basis from 2018 to 2019.
+Jessica McDonald is an independent corporate director serving on the boards of publicly traded companies in Canada and the United States.
+She served as Chair of the Board for Canada Post from 2017 to 2020 as well as serving as President and CEO of Canada Post on an interim basis for a year during that time.

 From 2014 to 2017, Ms. McDonald held the role of President and CEO at BC Hydro.
 Her prior experience also includes Chair of Powertech Labs, and Board Director for Powerex.
 She serves on the Member Council of Sustainable Development Technology Canada, and was previously a Visiting Fellow at Stanford's Center for Energy Policy and Finance.
-Ms. McDonald currently sits on the boards of the Greater Vancouver Board of Trade, as well as Coeur Mining and is Board Chair at Trevali Mining.
+Ms. McDonald currently sits on the boards of the Greater Vancouver Board of Trade, as well as Coeur Mining.
 She has extensive experience in government, including Deputy Minister to the Premier and Head of the Public Service of British Columbia.

 Ms. McDonald has been named to Canada's Top 100 Most Powerful Women Hall of Fame, Canada's Diversity 50, and Canada's Top 40 Under 40.
-She holds her ICD.D.
+She holds her ICD.D and CERT Certificate in Cybersecurity Oversight.